Food on a long journey by bus. Travel menu or How to eat healthy on the road

 What's the plan?

-We take entertainment based on our preferences: scanwords with a pen, cards, board games (for example, such magnetic super compact chess), books.
-It is better to download books to your phone or tablet, so much more compact than carrying a few paper ones.
-You can also download several films on it.
+We take entertainment based on our preferences: scanword puzzles with a pen, cards, Board games(for example, these magnetic super compact chess), books.
+It’s better to download books to your phone or tablet, it’s much more compact than carrying several paper ones.
+You can also download several films onto it.

-Don't forget chargers for all your appliances!
+Do not forget charging device for all your equipment!

 That, in fact, is all that can be useful to you on the train.
 Write in the comments how you are going.